-	As communications manager for the Quality Deer Management Association, I spend my fair share of time on social media.
+As communications manager for the National Deer Association, I spend my fair share of time on social media.
 More than I care to admit.
 When deer season rolls around, my news feeds fill up with pictures and stories of hunters killing giant whitetail bucks.
 Now don’t get me wrong, I love to see and hear about other people’s hunting success.
 For me, it’s a constant reminder that every trip to the stand could be my chance to pose for the hero shot.

 But just like the medications in late night infomercials, those great photos and stories can have side effects.
 Combine them with a healthy dose of your favorite outdoor television shows and you’ll soon start thinking you’re the only one not knocking down a big buck with a cool nickname.
 The end result can be unrealistic expectations, frustration and unfilled tags.